Find Your Dream Home in San Francisco

 H.R. and Tech/App Development

-We’re more interested in getting you the right house, not the house right now.
+I’m more interested in getting you the right house—not just any house right now.

-- Older Inventory: Many available homes may need updates or renovations.
+Older inventory that may need updates or renovations

-- High Costs: Financially, San Francisco is one of the most expensive markets in the country.
+High costs—this is one of the most expensive markets in the country

-Philosophical Considerations: On a deeper level, buying a home is about envisioning your future self.
-It’s about aligning your current desires with where you see yourself in the years to come, making it essential to:
+On a deeper level, buying a home is also about imagining your future self.
+It’s about aligning where you are now with where you want to go.
+That’s why I’ll ask you to:

 What Does Your Future Home Look Like?